TimGremalm/LightBoxNano/README.md

 https://webench.ti.com/appinfo/webench/scripts/SDP.cgi?ID=572687AF787DDED1

 ## Protection circuit
-* Polartity protection.
+* Polarity protection.
 * Over current protection selectable via resistor.

 # RGBW driver
 This is made for LED strip that have red, green, blue and white channels that have a common positive rail like +12V.
 The LED driver can drive 4 output channels in constant voltage mode at 5A each.
 The channel can drive up to 10A current if an optional IRLML6344 is mounted.
-A 5m LED strip concisting of 300 LED's will draw 6A (20mAx300) when fully lit.
+A 5m LED strip consisting of 300 LED's will draw 6A (20mAx300) when fully lit.
 A full RGB strip 18A, and a RGBW strip 24A.

 # Addressable LED driver
 Addressable LED strip is hooked up directly to VIN and the data pin is going to pin ???x on the Arduino via a 1k resistor.

-# Controll interface
+# Control interface
 Two potentiometers can optionally be mounted and will go to A1 and A2 of Arduino Nano.

-A slider switch can be optinally mounted for selecting different modes.
+A slider switch can be optionally mounted for selecting different modes.

-Also a pin header of the Arduino Nano will be easily acessable for hooking up random stuff.
+Also a pin header of the Arduino Nano will be easily assessable for hooking up random stuff.

 # MCU
 An Arduino Nano V3 is selected because it's cheap, available and have enough power for most applications.